-To be considered for admission to the Master of Science in Nursing, an applicant must have:
+To be considered for admission to the Master of Science in Nursing, an applicant must have

-- graduated from a NLNAC-accredited or CCNE-accredited Bachelor of Science in Nursing program; - 2. a GPA of 3.0 or higher on a 4.0 point scale; - a minimum score of 400 on the verbal section and minimum score of 3.5 on theanalytical writing section of the Graduate Record Examination (GRE).
-A Miller Analogies Test (MAT) score of 400 or higher (or equivalent) will be accepted as an alternative to the GRE; - 4. evidence of Georgia licensure as a registered nurse; - 5. three letters of recommendation from persons whose observations of applicant's character and abilities are current.
-Letters of recommendation must be accompanied by the required General Graduate Recommendation Form.. - 6.
-Admission to regular graduate status requires completion of a graduate-level statistics course.
+- graduated from a NLNAC-accredited or CCNE-accredited Bachelor of Science in Nursing program - 2. a GPA of 3.0 or higher on a 4.0 point scale - minimum scores on the Graduate Record Examination (GRE) of 400 (if taken before November 2011) or 146 (if taken after November 2011) on the verbal section and 3.5 on the analytical writing section.
+A Miller Analogies Test score of 400 or higher (or equivalent) will be accepted as an alternative to the GRE. - 4. evidence of Georgia licensure as a registered nurse - three letters of recommendation from persons whose observations of the applicant's character and abilities are current.
+Letters of recommendation must be accompanied by the required General Graduate Recommendation Form.

+NOTE: Admission to regular graduate status requires completion of a graduate-level statistics course.